carbon-data-specification/Steering_Committee/rules_of_engagement.md

 ## Using Supermajority vote to achieve agreement
 ### Phrasing of Voting Questions
-* The chair ensures that questions to be voted upon SHALL be phrased in a concise and unambiguous manner.
+* The Maintainer ensures that questions to be voted upon SHALL be phrased in a concise and unambiguous manner.
 * Questions SHOULD NOT be phrased as the “The group SHALL not do xyz”.
 Examples of appropriate questions are:
   * SHALL the group agree the Specification?
   * SHALL the liaison be approved?